 832 bination method (1D+1P) that excessively relies on deterministic forecasts, 833 as well as the use of persistence.
 The challenge lies in finding a combination 834 that enhances the skill of the best-performing NWP, which in the case of 835 EFAS is the ENS.

 836 Our findings demonstrate that ENS is a very strong baseline, with only a 837 few combination methods yielding gains to its skill.
 The effectiveness of the 838 grand ensemble is limited to the first 5 days lead time, when the total number 839 of members is highest (73), particularly for lead times shorter than 2 days, 840 when the deterministic models provide value.
 As an example, a simplistic 841 approach like MM exhibits the highest skill within the shortest lead time 842 range, potentially because it is the approach that assigns higher value to 843 the deterministic models.
 Overall, the most promising approaches are the 844 member-based (MW) and skill-based (BW) methods, as they outperform the 845 baseline throughout the first 5 days lead time.
 Both methods have similar 846 optimal notification criteria (no persistence and a probability threshold close 847 to 50%), and their success is based on granting most of the weight to ENS.
 848 However, the reason why they allocate this weight to ENS differs.
 In the 849 case of MW, it is coincidental that the most skillful model also possesses 850 the largest number of members.
 On the contrary, BW grants greater value 851 to ENS because it proved to be a superior model.
 If a more skillful model 852 with fewer members would be added to the grand ensemble, BW would be 853 able to extract that value, while MW would not.
 Therefore, we argue that 854 skill-based combination methods are preferable.

+5.3.
+Towards operationalization

 855 The decision on the most appropriate combination methods can not be